 It's time to say goodbye to South Korea and hello to Japan!
 Fly 1 hour to Fukuoka on the Japanese island of Kyushu.
 Your flight tickets will be provided locally.

-Your Japanese guide will meet you at Fukuoka Airport and welcome you to Japan.
+After you clear immigration, your Japanese guide will meet you at Fukuoka Airport and welcome you to Japan.
+Immigration may take up to one hour.
+Your guide is aware and will be waiting for you.